botaow24/rust_rcu/README.md

 The Difference between the 'rcu_gp.rs' and 'rcu_gp_ptr.rs' is that in 'rcu_gp_ptr.rs', the ownership is managed by the ```data_ptr``` (Like RCU in C/C++).

 ## Run Example codes
-Please runs 'src/bins/benchmark.rs' with 'cargo run -r --bin benchmark'.
+Please runs 'src/bins/benchmark.rs' with ```cargo run -r --bin benchmark```.
 You will see the benchmark result of one size in 10 sceonds.

 ## Use our code in your library
 We implemented several algorithms of RCU.
 To begin with, We recommend you try the 'rcu_gp_ptr.rs' first.